32bitkid/refactorman.com/source/_posts/delegated-events-in-javascript.md

 Pretend the user clicks on `Button A`, then the event would travel like this like this:

-{% codeblock Crude illustration of the event life-cycle. %}
+{% code Crude illustration of the event life-cycle. %}
 START
 | #document  \
 | HTML        |